Table Of Contents

 If data of the speed or torque channel is modified, the formula interpreter can update the dependent channels.

-For MDF-, Famos- or ASAM-ODS-Data the formula can contain channels with different number of data points.
-In this case the formula interpreter will interpolate all used channels to the time base of the first specified data channel.
+For MDF-, BLF-, Famos- or ASAM-ODS-Data the formula can contain channels with different number of data points.
+In this case the formula interpreter will interpolate all used channels to the time base of the channel with the highest number of data points.

 For all other data files the number of data points of all channel used in a formula must contain the identical number of data points.
 The result of the formula is a channel the the same number of data points.
 Global file attributes can be used in the formula, for example displacement = 2000.
 If a formula does not contain any channels the formula channel will be added to the channel group of the fist channel in the NC file (Channel with dimid=0).